Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

 PointDie CuttingPerforation

-Main purposeCut material into a finished shapeCreate tear, fold, vent, or separation line
+Main purposeCut material into a finished shapeCreate a tear, fold, vent or separation line

 Cutting resultPart is separated or kiss-cut from materialMaterial often stays connected